-FMCC will provide both the Accused or Respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of a mandatory interim suspension, in which they are allowed to submit evidence in support of their request.
+If FMCC determines such removal is necessary, the respondent will be provided notice and an opportunity to challenge the decision immediately following the removal.
+FMCC will provide both the accused or respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of a mandatory interim suspension, in which they are allowed to submit evidence in support of their request.